docelic/terminfo.cr/README.md

 # terminfo

-[WIP] A Crystal library to parse terminfo database
+[WIP] A Crystal library to parse and use terminfo database

 ## Installation